 a) Integration of Assessment Components

 Assessment kits typically consist of multiple components, such as instructions, tasks, marking guides, and feedback forms.
-During the design phase, educators need to ensure that all these component align with RTO materials like learner guides.
+During the design phase, educators need to ensure that all these components align with RTO materials like learner guides.
 Clear instructions should be provided to learners, outlining the purpose of the assessment, the tasks they need to complete, and the criteria against which they will be evaluated.
 Marking guides should align with the learning outcomes and provide detailed criteria for assessing learners’ performance.
 Additionally, feedback forms should be designed to provide constructive feedback to learners and guide them towards improvement.

 b) Adherence to Principles of Assessment